MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_domains.md

         composer update

     !!! note
         For current (January 2024) Reclaim Hosting servers, the default server-wide PHP version is 8.0, which is not sufficient to properly install and run Kora.
-Please follow [this guide for a temporary workaround](XXXXXXXX) for this limitation.
+Please follow the temporary PHP version workaround from Reclaim Hosting’s documentation for this limitation.
 The guide begins with an explanation of how to check your current default server-wide PHP version.

     Next, run the Kora installation process: